anjanakankanala/portfolio/project2.md

 ## Feedback

-### When I showed this to three people, these were the main comments and suggestions that I received:
+### I showed this to three people, and these were the main comments/suggestions that I received:

 * Narrow the focus to one company/one story
 * Don't color every company, only highlight what is imperative to your story